ncats/RouteWise/README.md

   - **Duplicate Reagents and Starting Materials**: This toggle allows users to duplicate reagents and starting materials in the graph.

-  - **Highlight Atom Indices in Depictions**: This toggle enables or disables the highlighting of atom indices in graphical depictions.
+  - **Highlight Atom Indices in Reaction Depictions**: This toggle enables or disables the highlighting of atom indices in graphical depictions.

-  - **Show Atom Indices in Depiction**: This toggle allows users to display atom indices in molecular depictions.
+  - **Show Atom Indices in Reaction Depiction**: This toggle allows users to display atom indices in molecular depictions.
 When enabled, atom indices are shown for atoms with mapping information, providing additional clarity in visualizing molecular structures.

   - **Set Edge Style**: Users can choose the style of edges in the graph, including options like "Round Taxi," "Straight," and "Segments."